 - It’s quick and convenient because talking is faster than typing

-- It can be performed while driving or when you need to be hands-free
+- It can be performed when you need to be hands-free

 - It’s fun to interact with voice assistants